 A participant receiving a restricted stock unit will recognize ordinary income in an amount equal to the money or the fair market value of the shares received at the time of their receipt.
-If the participant does not receive all of the shares covered by the restricted stock unit on the date of grant, the participant may be eligible to make an 83(b) Election as described above.

 Performance Units and Performance Shares.
 Performance Units and Performance Shares will be treated in the same manner as Restricted Stock and Restricted Stock Units described above.